Teekiz/skull-timer/README.md

 Added timer for other skulled status sources, including: <br>
 - Attacking another player unprovoked. <br>
 - Entering the Abyss without an Abyssal bracelet. <br>
-- Unequipping/equipping items that provide a skull icon such as the Amulet of Avarice and Cape of skulls. <br>
+- Equipping or unequipping items that provide a skull icon such as the Amulet of Avarice and the Cape of Skulls. <br>
-Added new configuration options: <br>
+Added new configuration option: <br>
-- Enable pvp timer.
+- Enable PvP timer.
 </details>

 <details>